richardschoen/usefulweblinks/README.md

 Feel free to suggest your favorite web links to add to the list.

-Add your favoriate link as an issue or feel free to email it to me: richard@richardschoen.net
+Add your favorite link as an issue or feel free to email it to me: richard@richardschoen.net

 ## Richard Schoen Sites
 iForgit - IBM i based git client